SoftUni-Internal/interactive-content/EN/06-State-Management/01-HTTP-Cookies.md

 [slide hideTitle]
 # Stateless HTTP – the Problem​

-Since the server is unaware of who the client is, they have no information if it is a new or returning user.
+Since the server is unaware of who the client is, they have no information if it is a **new** or **returning** user.

-This causes state management problems, such as:
+This causes state management **problems**, such as:

-- Every newly opened page requires authentication, even if requested from the same client
+- Every newly opened page requires **authentication**, even if requested from the same client

-- Personalization preferences cannot be stored, causing inconviences, such as displaying prompts to the user on every page load
+- **Personalization** preferences cannot be stored, causing inconviences, such as displaying prompts to the user on every page load

-- Web application have no sense of continuity between different views, as information is not persisted
+- Web applications have no sense of **continuity** between different views, as information is not persisted

 [/slide]